-|Sign up with your UMass email address (You can't claim your pass if your UMass email already exists in the system.
-Fixes are below).|
+|Sign up with your UMass email address.
+Note: You can't claim your pass if your UMass email already exists in the system.
+See fixes below.|

 |Retrieve the NYT confirmation email from your UMass email account.|

-If you currently have a paid subscription using your UMass email
+If you currently have a paid subscription using your UMass email:

 |Cancel the account by calling NYT customer service.|

-|Set up your new pass using your UMass email address and wait for email confirmation.|
+|Set up a new pass using your UMass email address and wait for email confirmation.|

-If you used your UMass email in a defunct account
+If you used your UMass email in a defunct account:

-|Go to NYTimes.com.
-Change the email address associated with your old account.|
+|Go to NYTimes.com and change the email address associated with your old account.|

 |Click LOG IN in the upper right, enter your email and password -- or click Forgot Password?|